noir-lang/noir/docs/docs/language_concepts/data_types/01_integers.md

   ...
 ```

-A similar error would happen with signed integers, for example while trying to prove:
+A similar error would happen with signed integers:

 ```rust
 fn main() {